 Employee involvement in decisionmaking won over skeptical middle managers.
 As the changes and improvements took hold, profits and employee equity grew.
 In 1995, ahead of schedule, Marland re-purchased all the stock from the buyout lenders and the company became 100% employee owned.

 Employee attitudes changed as well.
 People learned to see things from a broader perspective.
 Union leaders began to sound like managers while managers seemed to better appreciate the value of the union.

 For some employees, the transformation went even deeper.

 Seven years after the employees bought the company, the growing Marland Mold moved into a new state-of-the art facility.
 Over the years, the company has won numerous industry awards, weathered an economic downturn and pioneered in the development of exceptionally high-speed molds.
 As CEO John Barmack put it, “The story of Marland started with some brave and creative mold makers from GE who thought they could do better on their own and they did.
 The last 14 years of Marland has been the story of a larger number of brave and creative mold makers who thought they could do better on their own and they have.”
-In October 2007, Marland Mold will celebrate its fifteenth anniversary as an employee-owned firm.
+In October 2007, Marland Mold celebrated its fifteenth anniversary as an employee-owned firm.